Silent Retreat on the Great Elements

 Vijayaloka provides simple, but comfortable accommodation.
-Due to Covid-19 restrictions, we expect to have only one person per bedroom.
-However if restrictions change, we may re-open bookings and be able to have more than 1 person per room (see next point).
+Due to Covid-19 restrictions, we expect to have mostly 2 people per 4-bed dorm.
 We will eat together communally.

 Living communally means caring for each other.
 The team leading the retreat are volunteers who are on retreat as well and we will ask you to help out with simple chores.
 Working together is a good way of getting to know each other, and it also helps us keep the cost of the retreat to a minimum.

 In line with current recommendations from the Government we are able to have up to 4 people in most of our dorms but we are restricting numbers to 2 per dorm in order to maintain good physical distancing.
 If you have a special circumstance which requires a single room for you to be able to attend, please contact us before booking to discuss.